Sebaceous gland: Sebum

 Sebum is secreted by the sebaceous gland in humans.
 It is primarily composed of triglycerides (≈41%), wax esters (≈26%), squalene (≈12%), and free fatty acids (≈16%).
-The composition of sebum varies across species.
+The composition of sebum varies between species.
 Wax esters and squalene are unique to sebum and not produced as final products anywhere else in the body.
 Sapienic acid is a sebum fatty acid that is unique to humans, and is implicated in the development of acne.
 Sebum is odorless, but its breakdown by bacteria can produce strong odors.

 Sex hormones are known to affect the rate of sebum secretion; androgens such as testosterone have been shown to stimulate secretion, and estrogens have been shown to inhibit secretion.
 Dihydrotestosterone acts as the primary androgen in the prostate and in hair follicles.

 Immune function and nutrition

 Sebaceous glands are part of the body's integumentary system and serve to protect the body against microorganisms.
 Sebaceous glands secrete acids that form the acid mantle.
 This is a thin, slightly acidic film on the surface of the skin that acts as a barrier to microbes that might penetrate the skin.
 The pH of the skin is between 4.5 and 6.2, an acidity that helps to neutralize the alkaline nature of contaminants.
 Sebaceous lipids help maintain the integrity of the skin barrier and supply vitamin E to the skin.
+Sebaceous glands actively participate in innate immunity by releasing cytokines like IL-1α, IL-6, and TNF-α.